-But, there is good news.
-The benefit in kind tax you pay on a double cab pick up is a lot less than if you drove a company car.
+However, that hasn’t been all bad news.
+The benefit in kind tax you pay on a double cab pick up is currently a lot less than if you drove a company car.

 Currently, HM Revenue & Customs classifies these pick ups as vans – as long as they have a payload of 1 tonne (1000kg) or more.
 A payload means the vehicle’s gross vehicle weight less its unoccupied kerb weight.

 Where a pick up has a hard top, this is given a generic weight of 45kg.
 So a pick up that has a payload of 1010kg will convert to a car under these definitions.
 So it’s important to ensure your pick up qualifies for company double cab tax if you want to choose one as your company car.

 What are the company double cab tax rates?